How to Add a Serum Booster

 - To make a moisturizer, use a cream base.

-Last, blend with a hand blender for 2 minutes.
-Then, fill the mixture into an airless bottle.
+Finally, blend with a hand blender for two minutes.
+Then, pour the mixture into an airless bottle.

 Tips on Making Skincare with Serum Boosters